-The Secretariat understands that an RFMO requirement, just like CITES, will have national implementing legislation and requirements on its Parties/Members for fisheries that fall under the RFMO remit.
-For instance, if an RFMO is banning has banned onboard retention, transhipment, landing, storing, selling or offering for sale any part or whole carcass of a shark species that is included in CITES Appendix II, then, if one of the members of that RFMO wished to retain and trade, would not be authorized to trade in that shark species, they would not be able to do so as they also could not make a LAF Legal Acquisition Finding.
+4.1 If a Party has adopted stricter domestic measures or is a member of an RFMO that prohibit the take of a species, those measures would prevail and no trade in that species should be authorized by that same Party as it would not be legally acquired and the MA could not make a Legal Acquisition Finding.
+However, other Parties to CITES that are not bound by such stricter measures may authorize trade in the species concerned.
+The Secretariat understands that an RFMO requirement, just like CITES, will have national implementing legislation and requirements on its Parties/Members.
+For instance, if an RFMO is banning retention of shark species, then, if one of the members of that RFMO wished to retain and trade, they would not be able to do so as they also could not make a LAF.
 Management Authorities are invited to verify if "participating territories" and "co-operating non-members" are also bound by specific RFMO conservation and management measures.